Empire State Building: 2010s to present

 A renovation of the Empire State Building was commenced in the 2010s to further improve energy efficiency, public areas, and amenities.
 In August 2018, to improve the flow of visitor traffic, the main visitor's entrance was shifted to 20 West 34th Street as part of a major renovation of the observatory lobby.
 The new lobby includes several technological features, including large LED panels, digital ticket kiosks in nine languages, and a two-story architectural model of the building surrounded by two metal staircases.
 The first phase of the renovation, completed in 2019, features an updated exterior lighting system and digital hosts.
 The new lobby also features free Wi-Fi provided for those waiting.
 A 10,000 ft2 exhibit with nine galleries opened in July 2019.
 The 102nd floor observatory, the third phase of the redesign, reopened to the public on October 12, 2019.
 That portion of the project included outfitting the space with floor-to-ceiling glass windows and a brand-new glass elevator.
 The final portion of the renovations to be completed was a new observatory on the 80th floor, which opened on December 2, 2019.
-In total, the renovation had cost $165 million and taken four years to finish.
+In total, the renovation cost $160 million or $165 million and took four years to finish.

 A comprehensive restoration of the building's mooring and antenna masts also began in June 2019.
 Antennas on the mooring mast were removed or relocated to the upper mast, while the aluminum panels were cleaned and coated with silver paint.
 To minimize disruption to the observation decks, the restoration work took place at night.
 The project was completed by late 2020.